 What to do if self-help isn’t working?

-If you’ve tried the strategies above but your depression symptoms are still overwhelming, go and see your GP or a mental health professional.
+If you’ve tried the depression self help strategies above but your symptoms are still overwhelming, go and see your GP or a mental health professional for additional depression help.

 Your GP will have suggestions for alternative things you can try to help manage your depression from day to day, and will be able to assess if you need medication or further help.
 Treatments such as cognitive behavioural therapy and medication, and having a good relationship with a GP, psychologist and/or psychiatrist, can be effective in treating depression and improving mood.